rennydayo/ucsb-cs24-w18.github.io/_lab/lab02.md

 # Step by Step Instructions

-## Step 0: Fill out a survey for the department

-The Computer Science Department's Curriculum Committee wants each student (individually) to fill out and submit the [Undergraduate Curriculum Assessment Survey #1](https://www.surveymonkey.com/r/6FP5L5Z).
-It should only take a couple of minutes for you to complete.
-Please do that now, before going on to Step 1.

 ## Step 1: Choose initial roles, create a directory and get the starter code for this lab

 Partner up (and remember to switch roles after awhile).
 If your regular partner is more than 5 minutes late, ask the TA to pair you with someone else for this week.